Xceptance/xlt-documentation/content/en/xtc/loadtesting/110-quick-start.md

 ## How to Run a Predefined Load Test

-As a tester, XTC enables you to start, stop and review load tests very easily.
+As a tester, XTC enables you to start, stop and review predefined load tests (which have been already prepared and configured) very easily.
 We will give you a quick overview on how to do this - if you need more information, we have a more detailed documentation for every step.

 ### Navigate to the Load Test
-(TODO navigieren die Kunden sich selbst wohin oder schicken wir ihnen direkte Testlinks?)
-Navigate to the [load tests overview]({{<relref "160-start-lt">}}) by selecting **Load Tests** in the menu on the left and find the load test you want to start (its status should be _New_ as it has not run yet).
+Navigate to the [load tests overview]({{<relref "140-overview">}}) by selecting **Load Tests** in the menu on the left and find the load test you want to start (its status should be _New_ as it has not run yet).
+Click the name of the test to view test details.

 Alternatively, you may have got a link to directly access the test you want to start.
 Clicking its _Status_ tab should display the information "This load test was not started yet."

 ### Start the Load Test
-To start the load test, click the _Start_ context menu item in the load test table or the _Start_ button on the load test details page:
+To start the prepared and configured load test, click the _Start_ context menu item in the load test table or the _Start_ button on the load test details page:

 {{< image src="xtc/loadtest_start1.png" >}}
 Start or schedule the configured load test via context menu.